By Wendy Stoltz / Last Modified On January 16, 2023

 This simple recipe is really hard to get wrong, but I do have a few tips to make sure that it's perfect every time.

-Peeling the potatoes is not necessary, and I actually like the color from the red skinned potatoes.
+No need to peel the potatoes - Peeling the potatoes is not necessary, and I actually like the color of the red skinned potatoes.
 You can peel the potatoes if you prefer, this dish will still come out beautifully.

-Avoid the urge to check on your potatoes and broccoli, and definitely don't flip them over until halfway through the cooking time.
-Leaving them on the pan is what gives the browned pieces that are so delicious.
+Avoid checking and flipping - Avoid the urge to check on your potatoes and broccoli, and definitely don't flip them over until halfway through the cooking time.
+Leaving them in the pan is what gives the browned pieces that are so delicious.

 That said, this recipe is a blank canvas, ready for you to add your own spin and change up the flavors if you like.
 Try these seasonings for your roasted potatoes and broccoli.